-Tracking metrics provide important insights, but if you’re not tracking the efficacy of your systems, you’re not getting the full picture.
+Tracking metrics provides important insights, but if you’re not tracking the efficacy of your systems, you’re not getting the full picture.
 Without a full picture, data-driven decisions won’t be accurate, which could lead to problems.

 Data without the context of visibility and efficacy tells an incomplete story.
 For example, say a report tells you that 26 new hires were successfully onboarded and have completed their initial training.